 Admission and Financial Aid

 Application is made to the Graduate School.
 We encourage students to view the Graduate School Catalog and apply via the Graduate School Online Application.
 Transcripts, three letters of recommendation, and general aptitude GRE scores are required.
-The official deadline for receipt of applications is January 15.We are flexible about accepting applications at a later date, but financial aid decisions are normally made early.
-Applications received before the deadline therefore have the best chance of success.
+The deadline for receipt of graduate applications is January 1st.
+Applications to EES may be accepted at a later date, but financial aid decisions are generally made in late January.
+Applications received by the deadline therefore have the best chance of success.

 The Process and Outcome of Graduate Studies